rafael-xmr/applesauce/packages/docs/introduction/getting-started.md

 The `QueryStore` is built on top of the `EventStore` and handles managing and running the queries. its primary role is to ensure that only a single query for each filter is created and that it is wrapped in the rxjs [share](https://rxjs.dev/api/index/function/share) operator for performance reasons

 > [!IMPORTANT]
-> For performance reasons UI components should subscribe to the `QueryStore` and NOT the `EventStore`
+> For performance reasons UI components should only subscribe to the `QueryStore` and NOT the `EventStore`

 ## Queries